Standard Terms & Conditions Of Business

 In the event that you believe that we have not satisfied your complaint, you can refer the matter to the Institute of Chartered Accountants in England and Wales.
 They will investigate your complaint and endeavour to obtain a mutually acceptable resolution to the problem.

-Our professional indemnity insurers are Liberty Mutual Insurance Europe Limited and AIG Europe Limited.
+Our professional indemnity insurers is Arch Insurance.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of Canada.